Persistent poverty in South Asia

 The following conditions are considered necessary for the successful implementation of the 73rd Amendment Act:

 The Eleventh Schedule added to the Constitution of India by the 73rd Amendment Act lists a comprehensive range of development activities to be entrusted to PRIs as part of the decentralization process.

 Decentralized planning has thus become a constitutionally recognized key function of the panchayats and many state governments have taken steps to enable elected PRIs to discharge this responsibility.
-(See Annex I, pp. 123 and 124).
+(See Annex I).

 Panchayati Raj in Andhra Pradesh